subhamjena7/ATM_Transaction_Dashboard/Detail.md

 #### 25K - 30K:
 - Rent - 284739, Monthly Rev - 2476059, Gross Profit % - 64.2%, Avg Up Time - 93.6%, AVG Total TXN - 95.00, EBILL - 200000

+## How the Dashboard Was Created

+### Data Collection

+Data was collected from various sources, including ATM transaction logs, maintenance records, and financial reports.
+The data was cleaned and prepared for analysis using data preprocessing techniques.

+### Visualization

+The primary tool used for creating this dashboard is **Power BI**.

+#### Charts Used:

+- **Pie Charts:** Used for visualizing the cost breakdown in the Cost Analysis section.
+- **Bar Charts:** Used for comparing revenue across regions and transaction types by month.
+- **Line Chart:** Used for showing the trend in transactions over time.

+## Insights Derived

+### Cost Efficiency

+By breaking down the costs into specific categories, stakeholders can identify areas where cost-saving measures can be implemented.

+### Revenue Streams

+Understanding the revenue contributions from different regions helps in strategizing regional focus and improving profitability.

+### Transaction Trends

+Monitoring the trends in financial and non-financial transactions can help in predicting future transaction volumes and preparing accordingly.

+### Performance Metrics

+Key performance metrics such as average uptime and gross profit percentage provide a quick snapshot of the overall efficiency and profitability of ATM operations.

+## Importance of These Insights

+### Operational Efficiency

+Identifying cost drivers and optimizing maintenance costs can significantly enhance operational efficiency.

+### Strategic Planning

+Revenue insights assist in making informed decisions about resource allocation and marketing strategies.

+### Predictive Maintenance

+Trends in transaction data can help in predictive maintenance of ATMs, ensuring higher uptime and better customer service.

+### Financial Performance

+Key metrics help in assessing the financial health of the ATM network, guiding decisions to improve profitability.

 #### 20K - 25K:
 - Rent - 247570, Monthly Rev - 1747372, Gross Profit % - 64.3%, Avg Up Time - 93.7%, AVG Total TXN - 79.16, EBILL - 172923